burger

 This guide provides the most common IMAP server addresses.
 These can be used to perform the copy of the content of your old email addresses to your Infomaniak email address.

-If necessary, do not hesitate to contact your previous email provider to ask for the mail server to be specified.
+If necessary, do not hesitate to contact your previous email provider to ask for the mail server to specify.

 ProviderIMAP Hostname / Server